 Expertise: Education policy, education reform

-Chester E. Finn Jr., scholar, educator, and public servant, has devoted most of his career to improving education in the United States.
-A senior fellow at Stanford's Hoover Institution and chairman of Hoover's Koret Task Force on K–12 Education, Finn is also president of the Thomas B. Fordham Foundation and Thomas B. Fordham Institute and contributing editor of Education Next.
-His primary focus is the reform of primary and secondary schooling.
+Chester E. Finn Jr. has devoted his career to improving education in the United States.
+As a senior fellow at Stanford's Hoover Institution, chairman of Hoover's Task Force on K–12 Education, and president of the Thomas B. Fordham Institute, his primary focus is reforming primary and secondary schooling.

 Finn has led Fordham since 1997, after many earlier roles in education, academe, and government, including professor of education and public policy at Vanderbilt University, US assistant secretary of education, and legislative director for Senator Daniel Patrick Moynihan.